Downderry

-Downderry has a long beach of light shingle.
-There is road access down to the beach via a slipway although this is blocked by a locked gate, pedestrian access is still possible.
+Downderry has a long beach of light shingle with road access to the beach via a slipway, although this is blocked by a locked gate, pedestrian access is still possible.
 Dogs are allowed on the beach.
 The beach further east is a nudist beach.
+The village has a Village Hall which opened in 1891 and hosts a variety of events and activities, a Church of England church, a Methodist chapel, a pub, a Tapas Bar, a coffee shop and a primary school.
+The Church of St Nicolas Downderry began as a mission church to service the growing population of the village.
+The building dates from the late 19th-century.

 The village and beach offer views of Looe Island to the west and Rame Head to the east and on clear days the Eddystone Lighthouse 8 mi offshore.

-The village has a Church of England church, a Methodist chapel, a shop with a post office, a pub, a restaurant, a coffee shop and a primary school.

-The Church of St Nicolas Downderry began as a mission church to service the growing population of the village.
-The building dates from the late 19th century.

 Points of interest

 Bass rock

 Approximately 700 m east of the village center is a rocky outcrop known locally as "Bass Rock", this is a popular fishing spot as it affords access to deeper water.